 I'm agnostic, in that I believe strongly in using the best tool for the job, regardless of a framework or language's fan boi/gurl status.
 Saying that, I am currently most familiar with;

-At work, I'm usually working on a React app using these tools, although lately I've been working on our transactional email (Rails) app and re-building email templates in MJML.
+When coding at work, I'm usually working on a React app or Ruby app using these tools.
 That's not to discredit my less recent experience and time working with;